srighanesh-sriv/ASD-Project/README.md

 ## Context

 Autism Spectrum Disorder (ASD) affects social interaction, communication, and behaviour.
 Current clinical diagnosis relies heavily on subjective behavioural assessment, often delayed until ages 3–4.
-This project addresses the gap: **can machine learning enable reliable early screening before age 2?**
+This project addresses the gap, whether machine learning enable reliable early screening before the age of 2.

 The system analyses 21 features — spanning demographic data, medical history, and behavioural screening scores — to predict ASD likelihood.
-A positive prediction triggers **personalised therapy recommendations**, making the tool actionable for clinicians and parents alike.
+A positive prediction triggers personalised therapy recommendations, making the tool actionable for clinicians and parents alike.

-Key differentiator: this project was granted **formal ethical clearance from the SRM Medical Council**, meaning it meets the standards required for clinical research involving patient data in children.
+Key differentiator: this project was granted formal ethical clearance from the SRM Medical Council, meaning it meets the standards required for clinical research involving patient data in children.

 ---

 ## Ethical Clearance

-This project was reviewed and approved by the **SRM Medical Council Ethics Committee**.
+This project was reviewed and approved by the SRM Medical Council Ethics Committee.

 - Clearance valid for **3 years** from date of approval
 - Data handling complies with institutional medical research standards